SoftUni/Programming-Basics-Book-JS-EN/chapter-06-nested-loops.md

 #### Hints and Guidelines

-We understand from the problem explanation that the house is with size of **`n` x `n`**.
+We understand from the problem explanation that the house is with a size of **`n` x `n`**.
 What we see from the example input and output is that:

 * The house is divided into two parts: **roof and base**.